daichupeng/ai_saw/README.md

 # AI Saw

 ## Updates
+v0.6
+Modified the kill action with a probability mechanism

 v0.5
 Added a self-intro mechanism, to allow players to do self introduction to form initial opinions.